SuleymanCetiner/DBSCAN/README.md

 ![QQ](https://user-images.githubusercontent.com/38746955/138898344-9ec83e9b-d58e-43b7-a459-8e702306e1b3.PNG)

-An example result of algorithm
+  Figure : An example result of algorithm

 You can also handle your own files to apply this approach.